Incentives--State of Florida/Broward County

 The Economic Development Transportation Fund, commonly referred to as the “Road Fund,” is an incentive tool designed to alleviate transportation issues related to a specific company’s location or expansion decision.
 Eligible projects are those that facilitate economic development by eradicating location-specific transportation problems (e.g., access roads, signalization, road widening, etc.) on behalf of a specific eligible company (e.g., manufacturing, corporate/regional headquarters, and certain other multi-state business services).
 Up to $3,000,000 may be provided to a local government to implement the improvements.

-Urban Incentives Florida offers increased incentive awards and lower wage qualification thresholds for businesses locating in many urban-core/inner-city areas that are experiencing conditions affecting the economic viability of the community and hampering the self-sufficiency of the residents.
+Florida offers increased incentive awards and lower wage qualification thresholds for businesses locating in many urban core/inner city areas that are experiencing conditions affecting the economic viability of the community and hampering the self-sufficiency of the residents.

 Below Market-rate Loans

-A wide array of sound financial institutions and specialized government financing programs are available in Broward.
+A wide array of sound financial institutions and specialized government financing programs are available in Greater Fort Lauderdale.
 Short-term loans for real estate, equipment or operating capital are available for qualified applicants.

 Industrial Revenue Bonds

-Industrial Revenue Bonds (IRBs) provide a source of long-term, sub-prime market financing of capital requirements for relocating or expanding manufacturing and tax exempt 501(c)3 facilities.
-IRBs are securities issued by local governments or government agencies for the purpose of financing the capital costs of private and not-for-profit projects.
+Industrial Revenue Bonds (IRBs) provide a source of long-term, sub-prime market financing of capital requirements for relocating or expanding manufacturing and tax exempt 501(c)(3)facilities.
+IRBs are securities issued by local governments or government agencies for the purpose of financing the capital costs of private and not for profit projects.
 Although the bonds are considered special obligations of a government unit and therefore exempt from federal income tax on the interest, the bonds are not backed by the faith and credit of the government or the government agency.
-The private borrower is responsible for the debt and must provide adequate security and guarantees the bond as outlined in section 18.62 of the Broward County Administrative Code.
-Several examples of capital costs that can be financed are land acquisition and construction costs, the acquisition of a building and a minimum renovation of 15% of the facility, as well as machinery and equipment.
+The private borrower is responsible for the debt and must provide adequate security and guarantee the bond as outlined in section 18.62 of the Broward County Administrative Code.
+Several examples of capital costs that can be financed are land acquisition and construction costs, the acquisition of a building and a minimum renovation of 15 percent of the facility, as well as machinery and equipment.
 For more information, call the Broward County Office of Economic and Small Business Development at 954-357-8075.